tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 are in doubt, install `btsync-gui` - this will work for sure!

 After the successful installation, you have to initially start BitTorrent Sync.
-You have different possibilities to do this:
+You have various possibilities to do this:

 - Log out and login again.
 Since BitTorrent Sync is started on logon, it will start automatically.